truemail-rb/truemail-java-client/README.md

 }
 ```

-`Client#validate` always returns JSON data.
+`TruemailClient#validate` always returns JSON data.
 If something goes wrong you will receive JSON with error details:

 ```json
 {